newrelic/docs-website/src/data-dictionary/events/NrAiIncident/operator.md

 The violation threshold's operator, such as `=`, `<`, or `>`.

-For signal loss violation's, this is an empty string.
+For signal loss violations, this is an empty string.